Mu936/MyJava_Project/README.md

 ## Features

-- Add tasks through a RESTful API endpoint.
-- Retrieve the complete list of tasks via another RESTful API endpoint.
+- Add tasks through and Retrieve the complete list of tasks.

 ## Technologies Used